webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Book-of-the-Baker.md

 ---
 aliases:
-- "Book of the Baker"
+  - Book of the Baker
 tags:
   - Compendium/CSRD/en/Artifacts/Book-of-the-Baker
   - Artifact
   - Artifact/Modern-Fantasy
+title: Book of the Baker
+collection: Artifacts
+kind: Compendium
 ---
 ## Book of the Baker
 #### Level
 >1d6